Alejandroalh/drupalholed/README.md

     sudo vagrant up

-Then you will have the vulnerable machine listenting on 192.168.88.8
+Then you will have the vulnerable machine ready on 192.168.88.8